uday96/EVA4-TSAI/README.md

 Achieve 80% test accuracy on the CIFAR-10 dataset with a CNN using less than 1M parameters and make use of advanced convolutions.

+## Session 8

+Achieve 85% test accuracy on the CIFAR-10 dataset with ResNet18 using image augmentation.